mickiyas123/week_11_contract_advisor_rag/README.md

 **Why is RAG Exciting**: Building a basic RAG system can be surprisingly straightforward, making it an enticing entry point for AI enthusiasts and students.
 However, crafting a high-quality, robust RAG system that performs exceptionally well is a complex and challenging endeavor.
 This complexity provides a rich learning ground for those aspiring to push the boundaries in AI.

+## Installation
+Clone the repo
+cd to the root folder
+docker compose up